Working together to prevent and respond to sex trafficking in our community

 With the closure of Athena House in 2017 and the sex trafficking/CSEC program at SARC, a request for proposal was introduced by Multnomah County to funded services for youth who have or are at risk of experiencing sex trafficking.
 A collaborative application received the funding, which was comprised of New Avenues for Youth, Call to Safety and Raphael House of Portland.
 This new program, called New Day, begin serving youth 12-25 beginning in July of 2018.

-The Collaborative is Chaired by Multnomah County Commissioner Susheela Jayapal, and coordinated by the sex trafficking program strategist position within the Department of Community Justice (DCJ).
+The Collaborative is Chaired by Multnomah County Commissioner Susheela Jayapal, and coordinated by the sex trafficking senior program strategist position within the Department of Community Justice (DCJ).
 The Collaborative was established to bring together active partners in our jurisdiction to improve the community response to sex trafficking of youth and young adults.

 The Collaborative brings together active partners in our jurisdiction to cooperatively address and share ideas in an effort to enhance identification and support of survivors; better investigate, prosecute and supervise offenders; and increase education, prevention, and civic engagement within the community.